bagisto/user-guide/docs/2.x/products/simple.md

     ![Simple](../../assets/2.x/images/simple-product/simple.png)

-Now Save the Product, and you will get redirected to the Edit product page as shown below.
+Now **Save the Product**, and you will get redirected to the Edit product page as shown below.

 ### General Attributes
 Below is the list of fields you need to fill under General Attributes.